Garrana/MEAArc/README.md

 ## Scope of work
 partners are expected to deliver the following activities with the agreed customers

-1- Deliver Hybrid Cloud Overview ( Azure hybrid cloud overview )  - 120 mins
+1- Deliver Hybrid Cloud Overview ( Azure hybrid cloud overview )  - 2 hours
-2- Deliver Azure Arc Overview ( Azure Arc overview  ) - 60 mins
+2- Deliver Azure Arc Overview ( Azure Arc overview  ) - 1 hour
-3- Deliver Azure Arc Demo - 60 mins
+3- Deliver Azure Arc Demo - 1 hour
-4- Pilot Planning Session – 90 mins
+4- Pilot Planning Session – 1.5 hours
-5- Pilot Implementation (Arc Onboarding - 10-20 VMs) 12 hours
+5- Pilot Implementation (Arc Onboarding - 5+ Servers ) 6 hours
-6- Advanced Azure Arc Plan – 120 mins
+6- Future plans – 2 hours

 please note : estimated time is only for guidance purposes

 ### 1- Deliver Hybird cloud overview

+The purpose of this session is to illustrate microsofy hybrid cloud strategy and vision to the customer and identify potential services that could benifit the customer.
+These identified services can be scheduled to discuss in more details in future engagements in the future plans session at the end of the workshop

 ### 2- Deliver Azure Arc overview

+The purpose of this session is to discuss in details Azure Arc Value , features , architecture and roadmap and identify specific Arc use cases that would bring value to the customer

 ### 3- Deliver Azure Arc Demo